ricklamers/gpt-code-ui/README.md

 You can put a .env in the working directory to load the `OPENAI_API_KEY` environment variable.

 ## Contributing
-Please do and have a look at the [contribiutions guide](.github/CONTRIBUTING.md)!
+Please do and have a look at the [contributions guide](.github/CONTRIBUTING.md)!
 This should be a community initiative.
 I'll try my best to be responsive.